Benjamin-RR/Three.js-Introduction/README.md

 ### What is Three.js?
 Three.js is a cross-browser JavaScript library and application programming interface used to create and display animated 3D computer graphics in a web browser using WebGL.
 The source code is hosted in a repository on GitHub.

+### Try it yourself

+Pull up terminal from VSCode and go to dir cd client, then run script: 'yarn start'